Highlights

 Our staff has expertise in information technology, administration, collection curation, archives, access services, and research and education.

-In the 2021-2022 academic year, we co-authored more than 50 peer-reviewed journal articles – most of which are the result of collaborations with Duke authors on systematic reviews and other research projects.
+In 2023, we co-authored 59 peer-reviewed journal articles – most of which are the result of collaborations with Duke authors on systematic reviews and other research projects.
 Staff also delivered presentations at conferences and served the university community and our professional networks through committee work, peer review, and leadership roles.

 In this photo are many of our 25 staff members.
 Staff work a mix of hybrid and on-site schedules and offer services to the Duke community in person and online.